no more guesswork

 How many litres of bark per square metre?

-The number of litres depends entirely on the depth you lay: 25 litres per m² at 25mm deep, 50 litres per m² at 50mm (decorative borders), 75 litres per m² at 75mm (paths and weed suppression), and 100 litres per m² at 100mm (driveways).
-For play bark at 200mm safety depth, you need 200 litres per square metre.
-See the coverage table above for a full breakdown.
+The number of litres depends on the depth: 25 litres per m² at 25mm deep, 50 litres per m² at 50mm, 75 litres per m² at 75mm, and 100 litres per m² at 100mm.
+For a play area, litres per square metre equal the verified depth in millimetres entered from the equipment specification and chosen product certificate or test documentation.54

 What area does 100 litres of bark chippings cover?